gmonce/scikit-learn-book/README.md

 Ipython sources for each chapter of the book
 --------------------------------------------

-This repository holds all the ipython source and data for the "Learning scikit-learn: machine learning in Python" book, by Raúl Garreta and Guillermo Moncecchi (http://www.packtpub.com/learning-scikit-learn-machine-in-python/book)
+This repository holds all the ipython source and data for the "Learning scikit-learn: machine learning in Python" book, by Raúl Garreta and Guillermo Moncecchi (http://www.packtpub.com/learning-scikit-learn-machine-in-python/book).
+For the planned 2nd edition, we added Diego Garat as a new author.

 * [Chapter 1 - A Gentle Introduction to Machine Learning](http://nbviewer.ipython.org/github/gmonce/scikit-learn-book/blob/master/Chapter%201%20%20-%20A%20Gentle%20Introduction%20to%20Machine%20Learning.ipynb)

+* [Chapter 1 (2nd ed.) - A Gentle Introduction to Machine Learning with Python and Scikit-learn]() - Extended version, including classification, clustering and regression!.
+Warning:Python 3

 * [Chapter 2 - Supervised Learning - Image Recognition with Support Vector Machines] (http://nbviewer.ipython.org/github/gmonce/scikit-learn-book/blob/master/Chapter%202%20-%20Supervised%20Learning%20-%20Image%20Recognition%20with%20Support%20Vector%20Machines.ipynb)